The Best Security Systems for the Deaf in 2025

 9.2

 ADT has long been making security systems accessible to all types of people, and the latest version of its system incorporates smart features to boost security.
-It’s not just ADT’s technology that I liked, but also the overall service — especially when it comes to professional monitoring.
-My ADT system is being monitored by 12 ADT centers with full contingencies: backup generators and communication in the monitoring facilities, and battery and cellular backup in my control panel.
-(ADT is one of the best cellular security systems I tested.)
+It’s not just ADT’s technology that we liked, but also the overall service — especially when it comes to professional monitoring.

 • Intuitive and easy-to-use app